The Life-Changing Magic Of Tidying Up: The Japanese Art Of Decluttering And Organizing by Marie Kondo is a self-help book published in 2010.

 - Discarding books & documents → minds tend to become clearer

-- Pour time & passion into what brings you the most joy – your mission in life
+- Pour energy into what brings you the most joy – your purpose

 Check out more Self-Help posts!